Jerome Murphy: Professional career

-Pre-draft

 St. Louis Rams

-Murphy was drafted in the third round of the 2010 draft by the St. Louis Rams.
+Murphy was selected in the third round of the 2010 NFL draft by the St. Louis Rams with the 65th overall pick.
 He was placed on injured reserve on August 31, 2011.

 New Orleans Saints

 Murphy was waived by the Rams on September 1, 2012 and claimed by New Orleans Saints the next day.
 He was waived on September 17.

 Detroit Lions

 On September 18, he was claimed off waivers by the Detroit Lions.

 Washington Redskins

 On November 19, 2012, he was signed by the Washington Redskins.
 Murphy was waived on November 26, 2013.

 Denver Broncos

 Murphy, along with seven other players, were signed to future contracts with the Denver Broncos on January 22, 2014.
 He was released on August 30 for final roster cuts before the start of the 2014 season.